Pacific Access Category Resident Visa

 Age

-You must be aged 18 to 45 when the registration for the ballot closes.
+You must be aged 18 to 45 (younger than 46) when the registration for the ballot closes.

-We will check your birth certificate to confirm your age.
+We check your birth certificate to confirm your age.

 Citizenship

-You must be a citizen of Kiribati, Tuvalu, Tonga or Fiji.
+You must be a citizen of Fiji, Kiribati, Tonga or Tuvalu.

-If you are invited to apply for residence, you will need to provide a valid passport from your country of citizenship.
+If you are invited to apply for the Pacific Access Category Resident Visa, you will need to provide a valid passport from your country of citizenship.

 Country of birth